Tippelhetsz/PaymentGateway/README.md

 passed around in the business logic.
 I was thinking of separating the logic even more, and having separate classes for creating and fetching Payments and then the `PaymentGatewayService` would only map from request to a DTO, and call the appropriate class to fulfill the request, and then map back from DTO to response.
-But given the scope of the task, it felt a like overkill, and even now our service class is quite small and easy to read and maintain.
+But given the scope of the task, it felt like overkill, and even now our service class is quite small and easy to read and maintain.

 ## Testing
 I separated the testing of the creation and fetching of Payment into their own test classes, and made them extend a base